 Save Money with Term Life Insurance

-If you want insurance protection only, and not a savings and investment product, buy a term life insurance policy.
-Initial premiums generally are lower than those for permanent insurance, allowing you to buy higher levels of coverage at a younger age when the need for protection often is greatest, but keep in mind that the premiums will increase as you grow older.
+If you want insurance protection only and not a savings and investment product, buy a term life insurance policy.
+Initial premiums generally are lower than those for permanent insurance.
+That allows you to buy higher levels of coverage at a younger age when the need for protection often is greatest.
+Keep in mind though, that the premiums will increase as you grow older.

 Term insurance is simple insurance.
 You pay the premium and get the agreed-on coverage for the length of the term.
 After that, you either sign up for a new policy or walk away.
 Neither you nor the insurance company has any future obligations.
 Many insurance companies will offer a new policy at new rates, but they are not required to do so unless it was written into the original policy.

 The insurance company will probably require a medical exam before issuing a policy (some companies only require a medical exam for larger policies).
 The examination is basic, covering your height, weight, medical history, blood and urine testing.